Steena123/Image-Caption-Generator/README.md

 - Deep Learning
 - Computer Vision
-- Natural Language Processing
+- Natural Language Processing (NLP)
 - Convolutional Neural Networks (CNN)
 - Long Short-Term Memory (LSTM)
 - Transfer Learning
+- Feature Extraction
 - Sequence Modeling
-- Feature Extraction

 ---

 ## 📂 Dataset

-The project was trained using the **Flickr8k Image Caption Dataset**, which contains images paired with multiple human-written captions.
+The project utilizes the **Flickr8k Image Caption Dataset**, consisting of images paired with multiple human-written captions.

 > **Note:** The dataset is not included in this repository due to its size and licensing restrictions.